 The past year has seen a whole raft of performance art, poignant memoir, and academic enquiry proliferate across the world stage in commemoration of the centenary of the end of the ‘war to end all wars’.

-The UK’s own 14-18NOW art commission has been key to this flourishing – funding a series of works from the world’s best artists, playwrights, and film-makers.
-Of these responses, William Kentridge’s performance, The Head and the Load, stands out in a league of its own.
+The UK’s own 14-18NOW art commission has been key to this flourishing – funding a series of works from the world’s most acclaimed artists, playwrights, and film-makers.
+Of these responses, William Kentridge’s performance The Head and the Load stands out in a league of its own.